johnhany/awesome-list/README.md

 * [KerasTuner](https://github.com/keras-team/keras-tuner) - An easy-to-use, scalable hyperparameter optimization framework that solves the pain points of hyperparameter search.

 * [Talos](https://github.com/autonomio/talos) - Hyperparameter Optimization for TensorFlow, Keras and PyTorch.

+* [AI Explainability 360](https://github.com/Trusted-AI/AIX360) - An open-source library that supports interpretability and explainability of datasets and machine learning models.

+* [explainerdashboard](https://github.com/oegedijk/explainerdashboard) - Quickly build Explainable AI dashboards that show the inner workings of so-called "blackbox" machine learning models.

+* [iNNvestigate](https://github.com/albermax/innvestigate) - A toolbox to innvestigate neural networks' predictions.

+* [Fairlearn](https://github.com/fairlearn/fairlearn) - A Python package to assess and improve fairness of machine learning models.

+* [AI Fairness 360](https://github.com/Trusted-AI/AIF360) - A comprehensive set of fairness metrics for datasets and machine learning models, explanations for these metrics, and algorithms to mitigate bias in datasets and models.

 * [CNTK](https://github.com/microsoft/CNTK) **(not actively updated)** - An open source deep learning framework by Microsoft, with GPU support.
   * Supported platform: *Linux, Windows*